javrui/search-module/docs/intro.md

 ## Generic uninformed search algorithm
 A generic uninformed search algorithm is a strategy for exploring a problem space without prior knowledge of the goal's location.
 Instead of relying on domain-specific information, uninformed search uses only the structure of the problem to navigate through the state space.

-Algorithms like Breadth-First Search (BFS) and Depth-First Search (DFS) are classic examples fo uninformed searching algorithms. **search** module implements both of them.
+Algorithms like Breadth-First Search (BFS) and Depth-First Search (DFS) are classic examples fo uninformed searching algorithms. *search* module implements both of them.

-## Key concepts
+## search algorithm key concepts

-Search module implements these key concepts of uninformed search algorithm:
+The following concepts are key to define search algorithms.
+All of them are implemented in *search* module for you, except for **actions** and **result**, which you will have to code in order to set constraints that define the problem environment.

+Key concepts:

 * **State**: Represents a specific configuration or condition within the problem space.
 For example, in a maze, each position within the maze could be considered a unique state.